unkokaeru/bilbois/content/Main Vibes/Main Quests.md

 ### Other Stuff

+- [ ] Can I modify the Obsidian presentation view to generate presentations in a similar style to the university? i.e. section header at the top, progress bar and page number at the bottom, colour scheme, fonts, definition (etc.) callout box style.
 - [ ] Quartz Digital Garden.
 	- [ ] Add correct "Created" and "Last Modified" headers to Quartz notes.
 	- [ ] [[Convert buttons to markdown on render]].